Is Babylon Holdings Limited (NYSE:BBLN) an excellent stock to buy at the moment? - The Dwinnex

 Earnings Estimates

-Its stock is currently analyzed by 2 different market analysts.
+The company has 2 analysts who recommend its stock at the moment.
 The consensus estimate for the next quarter is -$0.18, with high estimates of -$0.16 and low estimates of -$0.2.

 Analysts are recommending an EPS of between -$0.74 and -$1.03 for the fiscal current year, implying an average EPS of -$0.91.
 EPS for the following year is -$0.69, with 3 analysts recommending between -$0.42 and -$1.04.